BenjaminBurton/12-factor-app/README.md

 A 12 factor app never relies on implicit existence of system-wide packages

 - III Config : Store config in the environment
+Twelve factor app stores config in environment variables

-- IV Backing Services : Backing services to treat Backing services as attached resources
+- IV Backing Services : Treat Backing services as attached resources

-- V Build, Release, Run : Strictly separate build and run stages
+- V Build, Release, Run : Strictly separate build and run stages Twelve factor app uses strict separation between the build, release, and run stages.

-- VI Processes : To execute the app as one or more stateless processes
+- VI Processes : To execute the app as one or more stateless processes Twelve factor processes are stateless and share-nothing Sticky sessions are a violation of Twelve-factor and should never be used or relied upon.

-- VII Port Binding : Export services by Port Bindning
+- VII Port Binding : Export services by Port Bindning Twelve factor app is completely self-contained and does not rely on a specific server to function

 - VIII Concurrency : To scale out by the app process model

-- IX Disposability : Maximize robustness with fast start up and graceful shutdown
+- IX Disposability : Maximize robustness with fast start up and graceful shutdown Twelve factor app's processes are disposable, meaning they can be started or stopped at a moment's notice

 - X Dev/Prod Parity : Keep development, staging and, production as similar as possible